 Vice President, Behavioral Health Treatment Services

-Valery Bailey, Vice President of Behavioral Health formerly led finance and administration for Covenant House in Philadelphia and was responsible for building New Jersey operations for the Mentor Network, an organization serving children in foster care and children and adults with intellectual and developmental disabilities.
-She had a distinguished career as an executive within the NJ Department of Human Services and Department of Children and Families.
-Val received her Master’s Degree in Public Administration from Rutgers University and her Bachelor’s Degree in Sociology from Rowan University.
-Among her many awards Valery was recognized by the National Association of Black Businesswomen in 2011 and the Stars Award for Excellence in 2014.
+Valery Bailey is Vice President of Behavioral Health Treatment Services for First Children Services.
+Valery formerly led finance and administration for Covenant House in Philadelphia and was responsible for building New Jersey operations for the Mentor Network, an organization serving children in foster care and children and adults with intellectual and developmental disabilities.
+She had a distinguished career as an executive within the New Jersey Department of Human Services and Department of Children and Families.
+Valery received her Master’s Degree in Public Administration from Rutgers University and her Bachelor’s Degree in Sociology from Rowan University.
+Among her many awards, Valery was recognized by the National Association of Black Businesswomen in 2011 and the Stars Award for Excellence in 2014.

+Kathleen McCarthy Gorski is the Principal of the First Children School in Fanwood, NJ.
 Kathleen began her career in education teaching for 17 years with Bayonne Public Schools.
 She then went on to become an administrator with Millburn-Short Hills Public Schools, serving as Vice Principal of the middle school in the district.
-She later moved on to Cranford Public Schools where she served as a Principal for 8 years before joining First Children in 2010
+She later moved on to Cranford Public Schools where she served as a Principal for 8 years before joining First Children in 2010.

 Kathy is a passionate educator and visionary of academic/educational excellence for all children.